gsoft-inc/wl-web-configs/docs/webpack/configure-dev.md

 ### Execution context

-Generic transformers can use the `context` parameter to gather additional information about their execution context, like the `environment` they are operating in:
+Generic transformers can use the `context` parameter to gather additional information about their execution context, like the `environment` they are operating in.

 ```ts !#7 transformer.js
 // @ts-check